 So why his tomb?

 Everyone has heard about the tomb of Tutankhamun, the boy king who’s resting place was discovered by the famous archaeologist Howard Carter in 1922.
-It was the most significant find up to that point and has been since, because everything in the tomb was left intact for 3000 years and was not plundered by tomb robbers.
+It was the most significant find up to that point, and has been since, because everything in the tomb was left intact for 3000 years and was not plundered by tomb robbers.
 All the artefacts and treasures had been found as they had been left; secure.
 That is why Tutankhamun is considered to be the most famous Pharaoh of all.
 But actually he was one of the lesser known Pharaohs and died very young.
-Seti l was one of the great Pharoah’s who’s tomb happened to be the largest ever found; but unfortunately his tomb was plundered not too long after he was buried.
+Seti l, was one of the great Pharoahs whose tomb happened to be the largest that was ever found.
+Unfortunately, his tomb was plundered not too long after he was buried.
 How much more would we have to aid us in our knowledge of Egypt if this was not the case.
 That is why I would like to visit his tomb especially.

 Seti’s tomb (KV17) was found in 1817, by Giovanni Belzoni, in the Valley of the Kings.
 It is the deepest and longest tomb of the New Kingdom.
 His tomb was the first to feature many colourful paintings that were later found in the tombs of Pharoahs’ that ruled after him.
-His mummy was found later in 1881 and can be seen at the Cairo museum and his sarcophagus that encased his mummy can be seen at the Sir John Soane’s museum in London.
+His mummy was found later in 1881, and can be seen at the Cairo museum.
+His sarcophagus that encased his MUMMY, can be viewed at the Sir John Soane’s museum in London.